How much does it cost to demolish a house?

 Dimensions of the home to be demolished

 In general, the larger the building, the more expensive it is to demolish.
-For example, a small one-story house costs less to demolish than a multi-story mansion.
+For example, the demolition of a small one-story stone house costs less than a multi-story mansion.

 Keep in mind, however, that the things inside the walls of a house will also affect the cost of demolition.